kksgandhi/other-peoples-money/notes.md

  - this area represents the wealth -> "yes, this entire area"
  - add a gradient to the main area so that it's clear what's in the main area.
  - adding women's health stuff, NIH stuff (nature article about women's health vs men's health).
 Historically black universities.
 Buying an Island, stupid Jeff Bezos stuff.
+ - flip the money summary and the sidebar text.
+Have the money summary show up on the side, have the text show up as a debrief after the game is finished.
  - Here's what you chose, here's what other people chose
  - zooming out to see your whole stack.
  - text fades out, rather than disappearing immediately